 Back at camp after a morning game activity you can relax and escape the heat of the day for a couple of hours before lunch (in case you haven’t realised, you’ll never go hungry on a safari!).
 This is the time to read a book, take a siesta, swing on a hammock, cool off in the pool or indulge in a spa treatment.
 This is the hottest time of the day, so we recommend you copy the animals and head for a shady spot.
 Later, at around 3pm, you might have another little snack before heading out on an afternoon game drive.

-Top tip – If you’re feeling active, this is a great time to spend some time with the camp conservation team or get an insight into African life with a visit to a local village.
+Top tip – If you’re feeling active, after lunch is a great time to spend with the camp conservation team or get an insight into African life with a visit to a local village.

 Late afternoons/early evenings